 Yes, go to www.printeron.net/lcdl/webprint.
-You can print virtually any document or web page from your internet connected device to one of the Knowlton Library’s printers.
+You can print virtually any document or web page from your internet connected device to the Knowlton Library's printer.
 Black/white printing is 20 cents per page and color printing is 75 cents per page.
-Pay for your printing by using your library card or purchase a library vend card.
-Print request will expire after four hours.
+Pay for your printing by using your library card or cash.
+Print requests will expire after four hours.

 How long does my connection last?

 At the present time, there are no time limits.
 However, the library reserves the right to disconnect any device at any time as needed to manage the wireless network and to provide equal opportunity for wireless access to all users.